Video: Best Building Demos

 - Have one student hold the pendulum at the ready to let it go and knock the blocks.
 But, before they let go, have another person measure the height of the ball.
 Record that height on a piece of paper.

 - How many blocks fell over?
 How far did they travel when knocked over?
 Now hold the ball farther back.
 What happened as the wrecking ball was pulled back more and more?

 Here is another option using a set of building blocks and string.

-Spielgaben educational toy sets are perfect for this.
+Spielgaben educational toy sets are perfect for this physics experiment.
 The Spielgaben Complete Package has everything you need.
 First, create a pendulum to simulate a wrecking ball.
 Then, stack blocks as a structure that the “wrecking ball” can hit.
 Set sticks in the Spielgaben peg board as marks to determine two heights from where the ball is to be released.

 More Physics Experiments